yogeshankolekar/GettingandCleaningData_CourseProject/CodeBook.md

 * A similar approach is taken with activity names through the `activities` variable.
 * `all_data` merges `x`, `y` and `subject` in a big dataset.
 * `averages` contains the relevant averages which will be later stored in a `tidy_data.txt` file. `ddply()` from the plyr package is used to apply `colMeans()` and ease the development.

+# Identifiers
+subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken

+# Activity Labels
+WALKING (value 1): subject was walking during the test WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test SITTING (value 4): subject was sitting during the test STANDING (value 5): subject was standing during the test LAYING (value 6): subject was laying down during the test

+# Variables
+mean and std for 't' & 'f' BodyAcc for (x, y, z) mean and std for 't' & 'f' BodyAccJerk for (x, y, z) mean and std for 't' & 'f' BodyGyro for (x, y, z) mean and std for 't' & 'f' BodyGyroJerk for (x, y, z) mean and std for 't' & 'f' BodyAccMag mean and std for 't' & 'f' GravityAccMag mean and std for 't' & 'f' BodyAccJerkMag mean and std for 't' & 'f' BodyAccJerkMag